An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image

 \section{Introduction}

-\IEEEPARstart{H}{igh-resolution} pathology Whole Slide Images (WSIs) contain rich cellular morphology and pathological patterns, and they are the gold standard for clinical diagnosis and the basis for automated pathology image analysis tasks, including segmentation, detection, and classification \cite{gilbertson2006primary,pantanowitz2011review,weinstein2004array,wilbur2011digital}.
-However, the acquisition and use of high-resolution WSIs remain limited in the daily clinical workflow \cite{li2021single}.
-On the one hand, high-resolution WSIs must be acquired by high magnification whole slide digital scanning \cite{weinstein2004array}, which is expensive, complex, and time-consuming.
-On the other hand, high-resolution WSIs are very large, often reaching gigapixels, which places additional demands on clinical funding support, professional training, big data storage, and efficient data management \cite{pantanowitz2009impact,wilbur2009whole}.
-Therefore, if it is possible to scan low-resolution WSIs with faster and cheaper devices while designing algorithms to obtain high-resolution WSIs, the clinical application of automated techniques to analyze pathological images will be promoted \cite{li2021single,pantanowitz2009impact}.
+High-resolution (HR) whole slide images (WSIs) contain rich cellular morphology and pathological patterns, and they are the gold standard for clinical diagnosis and the basis for automated histopathology image analysis tasks, including segmentation and classification \cite{gilbertson2006primary,pantanowitz2011review,weinstein2004array,wilbur2011digital}.
+However, the acquisition and utilization of digital WSIs remain limited in the daily clinical workflow \cite{ghaznavi2013digital,wilbur2011digital}.
+On the one hand, HR digital WSIs are typically obtained through sophisticated and costly whole-slide scanning equipment, which is often difficult to access in remote and underserved regions.
+On the other hand, acquiring HR digital WSIs involves using dedicated micro-cameras within the whole slide scanner to capture image fragments from different local regions of the specimen, which are then stitched together to form a complete image depicting the entire specimen \cite{wu2023mmsrnet}.
+Such a digital process is highly time-consuming \cite{ghaznavi2013digital,wilbur2011digital}.
+Furthermore, HR digital WSIs are very large, often reaching gigapixels, which places additional demands on clinical funding support, professional training, ample data storage, and efficient data management \cite{nielsen2010virtual,pantanowitz2011review}.
+Therefore, if it is possible to scan low-resolution (LR) histopathology images with cheaper devices while designing algorithms that can produce WSIs maintaining high quality, the digitization process could be accelerated, and the clinical application of automated techniques to analyze histopathology images could be promoted \cite{ghaznavi2013digital,wilbur2011digital,madabhushi2016image}.